-What is the difference between Vascular and Endovascular Interventions?
+What is the difference between Vascular and Endovascular Interventions

-What is the difference between Vascular and Endovascular Interventions?
+What is the Difference Between Vascular and Endovascular Interventions?

 Understanding Vascular Interventions

-Traditional vascular surgery involves significant incisions to access affected vessels.
-Surgeons fix aneurysms, clear blockages, or bypass unhealthy vessels directly.
+Vascular interventions target blood vessels outside the heart and brain.
+They range from traditional open surgeries to modern minimally invasive techniques, all aimed at ensuring optimal blood flow in the body.
+Traditional vascular surgery involves significant incisions to access affected vessels, where surgeons fix aneurysms, clear blockages, or bypass unhealthy vessels directly.
 These procedures remain essential for complex cases.

 • Bypass surgery to redirect blood flow around blocked arteries